yehia67/ai-agent-defi-consultant/README.md

 - "Schedule a daily transfer of 0.0001 AVAX to 0xb89ec35c2b83D895dC2dfF76F2Ec734A023733a3"
 - "Check my wallet balance"
 - "What DeFi strategies do you recommend for low risk?"
+- "What's the price of BTC for the last 3 months?""

 ## License